Allenyzh/mcp-server-playwright-allen/README.md

 ## Tools

 - open-browser(url) : Open a browser with the specified URL(option).
+- close-page(pageNumber: int) : Close a desiginated page in current browser.
 - close-browser() : Close the browser.
 - navigate-to-page(url) : Navigate to the specified URL.
+- open-new-page(url) : Open a page in a new tab.
 - get-page-content() : Get the readability content of the current page.

 ## Usage